rajibmitra/rajibmitra/README.md

 - 🔭 I’m currently working on distributed system and tracing.
 - 🌱 I’m currently learning Rust,webassembly and Kafka.
 - 💬 Ask me about python, k8s, cloud, distributed things.
-- 📫 How to reach me: you will figure it out! ;)
+- 📫 How to reach me: drop me a mail or ping me at k8s slack ;)
 - 😄 Pronouns: He/Him.